Zainnn15/Group_09/deployment.md

 17 - Click the deploy button

-18 - Your project will automatically be deployed and you can click the visit button to visit the website
+18 - Your project will automatically be deployed, and you can click the visit button to visit the website